 Mortgage Financing Contingency

-Mortgage Financing:Although most buyers get pre-approved for loans before putting in home offers, sometimes the loan can fall through.
-If the buyer lacks proper funding, they certainly will not be able to purchase the house.
+A financing contingency gives the buyer an out if they are unable to obtain financing.
+Although most buyers get pre-approved for loans before putting in home offers, sometimes the loan can fall through.
+If the buyer's financing falls through, they certainly will not be able to purchase the house.
 In this case a mortgage contingency is essential to protect the buyer

 An appraisal contingency gives the buyer an out if the appraised value of the home comes back higher than the purchase price.
 As an example, let's say the buyer agrees in the purchase agreement to purchase a home for $500,000, but the appraisal comes back at $450,000.
 Most lenders will only lend on the appraised value, so in this example the buyer would have to cover the difference of the $50,000 on the purchase price in addition to their down payment.
 If the buyer cannot afford that, the appraisal contingency will allow them to leave the purchase contract.

 Home Insurance Contingency